frederic-perez/AmE-dictionary/data/dictionary.md

 __getaway day__
 __getaway__ _n_ :three::hammer: (getaways) _Weekend getaways._
 __ghastly__ _adj_ :eight::hammer::mute:[g~~h~~astly]
+__ghee__ _n_ Butter which has been clarified by boiling and is totally free of milk solids.
+It has a nutty flavor and is used in Indian dishes.
 __ghetto__ :mute:[g~~h~~etto]
 __ghibli__ _n_ :astonished: (gibli) (Physical Geography) A fiercely hot wind of North Africa.
 __ghost word__ _n_ A word form that has entered the language through the perpetuation of an error.